Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Purpose: You can elect to have the business purpose of the LLC be open-ended with the generic text of “The limited liability company has the purpose of engaging in any lawful business.”
 The business purpose just refers to the business activities of the LLC.
 If a more specified purpose is desired, it can be entered in Article VI.

-Duration: In this section, you can indicate how long the LLC will remain in existence.
+Duration: In this section, you can indicate how long the LLC will remain in operation.
 Most LLCs will choose a Perpetual duration; however, some businesses (usually investment-related) will have a specific closure date.
 If you have a specific end date in mind (typically used for investment-related businesses), choose a dissolution date.

 LLC management: This section asks if the LLC is Member-Managed or Manager-Managed.